Haworthia Plants Indoor Care, Propagation, Common Problems & Solutions

-Haworthia grow best in bright light with some direct sunlight, average warmth, moderate humidity and slightly moist, fertile, well-drained, succulent's soil coupled with monthly feeding in the growing season.
+Haworthia grow best in bright light with some sunlight, average warmth and humidity, and slightly moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

 Haworthia Plants are some of the popular succulent plants that you can grow in the home.
 Some Haworthias have firm, tough, fleshy leaves, usually dark-green in color while others are softer and contain leaf windows with translucent panels through which sunlight can reach internal photosynthetic tissues.

 The Haworthia Plants resemble miniature Aloes except in their flowers which are distinctive in appearance, white and small.
-The size of the rosette of leaves varies between 1.2-12 inches in diameter which places Haworthia among the best plants for limited spaces like an office desk, study table among others.
+The size of the rosette of leaves varies between 1.2-12 inches in diameter placing Haworthia among the best plants for limited spaces like an office desk, study table among others.

 The succulent leaves store water and allow these plants to survive well in drought conditions which makes Haworthia some of the best plants with low water needs.